-A staff member or titleholder must disclose to the Head of School/Branch or Area Manager (if the disclosure is made by a Head of School/Branch) any recent or current personal relationship with a student that they teach, tutor, mentor, or supervise, or with any student who they may participate in the selection of, or whose work they may assess.
+A staff member or titleholder must immediately disclose in writing to the Head of School/Branch or Area Manager (if the disclosure is made by a Head of School/Branch) any recent or current personal relationship with a student that they teach, tutor, mentor, or supervise, or with any student who they may participate in the selection of, or whose work they may assess.

-The Head of School/Branch (or Area Manager) must consider any disclosure of a personal relationship by referring to the Conflict of Interest Procedure and identifying, managing, and mitigating the conflict of interest in compliance with the procedure.
+The Head of School/Branch (or Area Manager) must consider any disclosure of a personal relationship by referring to the Conflict of Interest Procedure and identifying, managing, and/or mitigating any conflict of interest in compliance with the procedure.